AnasOnGit/ModalJs/README.md

 # ModalJs
-create modal with pure Javascript
+create modal with pure Javascript and css.

 ## Usage
-add following tags to your html document:
+Add following tags to your html document:

 CSS
 ```